 The Karen Luba School of Dance, Inc. (KLSD) was established in 1988, featuring 187 students.
-Since then, the school has tripled its size, expanding to various locations and three year-end recitals .
+Over the years, the school had tripled its size, expanding to various locations and three year-end recitals .
 We were happy to get back, post-pandemic, to having one gala year-end recital in the 2021-2022 season and looking forward to growing the dance school once again.

 The beginning of the dance season starts out with learning lots of new steps, as well as mastering the old ones, and challenging each student to have fun, work hard and achieve their very best.

-Three times a year (should provincial health guidelines allow), we have our Parent Viewing Days, when parents are invited to come view their child “in action” and be a supportive audience.
+Three times a year (should provincial health guidelines allow), we have our Viewing Days, when family are invited to come view their child “in action” and be a supportive audience.

 After the holidays, we begin to learn our recital routines, incorporating the new steps we learned, and get into full swing for the recital with costumes, tickets, pictures etc.

 In the spring, our younger dancers perform their recital dances at a nearby Seniors’ Home.
 This is not only a wonderful opportunity for the dancers to practice their routines and shed their “butterflies”, but it brings great joy to all the residents.
-Seniors' Home Performances will be on hold until individual seniors' homes permit large group events to occur).
+(Seniors' Home Performances will be on hold until individual seniors' homes permit large group events to occur).

-Every year, we have our year-end recitals where all students can showcase all their new dance skills and the confidence they have gained.
+Every year, we end our season with our annual year-end recitals where all students can showcase all their new dance skills and the confidence they have gained.
 Our recitals for the 2022-2023 season will be held at the Club Regent Event Centre on: May 6 and May 7, 2023.

 Please keep these dates, as well as the week leading up to them open for any practices and special events.
 All dancers require a costume(s) and cost varies depending on the age of the student and the number of dances the student will perform (please see costume information page).